Polar blast envelops Midwest, strains aging infrastructure

-A blast of polar air enveloped much of the Midwest on Wednesday, closing schools and businesses and straining infrastructure across the Rust Belt with some of the lowest temperatures in a generation.
+A blast of polar air enveloped much of the Midwest on Wednesday, cracking train rails, breaking water pipes and straining electrical systems with some of the lowest temperatures in a generation.

-The deep freeze snapped rail lines and canceled hundreds of flights in the nation's third-largest city, which was as cold as the Arctic.
-Heavily dressed repair crews hustled to keep water mains and gas pipes working.
+The deep freeze closed schools and businesses and canceled flights in the nation's third-largest city, which was as cold as the Arctic.
+Heavily dressed repair crews hustled to keep utilities from failing.

 Chicago dropped to a low of around minus 23 (minus 30 Celsius), slightly above the city's lowest-ever reading of minus 27 (minus 32 Celsius) from January 1985.
 Milwaukee had similar conditions.
 Minneapolis recorded minus 27 (minus 32 Celsius).
 Sioux Falls, South Dakota, saw minus 25 (minus 31 Celsius).

-Wind chills reportedly made it feel like minus 50 or worse and kept most people at home.
-Chicago streets were largely deserted, and trains and buses operated with few passengers on what would normally be a busy weekday.
-The hardiest commuters ventured out only after covering nearly every square inch of flesh against the extreme chill, which froze ice crystals on a person's eyelashes and eyebrows.
+Wind chills reportedly made it feel like minus 50 (minus 45 Celsius) or worse.
+Downtown Chicago streets were largely deserted after most offices told employees to stay home.
+Trains and buses operated with few passengers.
+The hardiest commuters ventured out only after covering nearly every square inch of flesh against the extreme chill, which froze ice crystals on eyelashes and eyebrows in minutes.

 Digital Access For Only $0.99